NeroReflex/Gishiki/Documentation/docs/installation/Heroku.md

    - Setup auto-deploy
    - Clone your new GitHub application to your local drive

-Edit locally your application, commit and when a push is performet to GitHub your Heroku application is automatically updated!
+Edit locally your application, commit and when a *git push* is performed to GitHub your Heroku application is automatically updated!
 Have fun <3.

 ## Database
-Heroku provide database support as add-ons.
+Heroku provides database support as add-ons.

 For example you can pick the "Heroku Postgres" add-on to have for free a PostgreSQL database binded with your application!